fador/mineserver/README.md

 Please see https://github.com/Mineserver/mineserver2 - all new
 development will take place there.
 Thank you!
+*NOTE:* MS1 is still more functional than MS2.
+Current MS1 should work with latest Minecraft client.
+Submit bugs to GitHub Issues.

 # Mineserver
 *by Fador & Nredor and others*